The Undecidability of the Definability of Principal Subcongruences: Introduction

-Baker and Wang \cite{BakerWangDPSC} use the result that congruence distributive varieties have definable principal subcongruences to give a new proof of K. Baker's Theorem \cite{BakerFiniteBasis}: if $\A$ is a finite algebra of finite type and $\V(\A)$ is congruence distributive, then $\A$ is finitely based.
-Willard \cite{WillardFiniteBasisTheorem} extends Baker's theorem by showing that if the variety has finite type, is residually finite, and congruence meet-semidistributive ($\V(\A(\T))$ has these features if $\T$ halts), then the variety is finitely based.
+Baker and Wang \cite{BakerWangDPSC} use the fact that congruence distributive varieties have definable principal subcongruences to give a new proof of K. Baker's Finite Basis Theorem \cite{BakerFiniteBasis}: if $\A$ is a finite algebra of finite type and $\V(\A)$ is congruence distributive, then $\A$ is finitely based.
+Willard \cite{WillardFiniteBasisTheorem} extends Baker's theorem by showing that if the variety has finite type, is residually finite, and is congruence $\wedge$-semidistributive ($\V(\A(\T))$ has these features if $\T$ halts), then the variety is finitely based.
 Since $\V(\A(\T))$ is finitely axiomatizable if and only if $\T$ halts, and finitely axiomatizability is so closely related to DPC and DPSC, it is natural to consider whether the failure of finite axiomatizability when $\T$ does not halt is related to a failure of DPC or DPSC in $\V(\A(\T))$.